Vladimir Putin: Polls and rankings

-A poll by the Levada Center published on 30 March saw Putin's approval rating jump from 71% in February to 83% in March.
-However, experts warned that the figures may not accurately reflect the public mood, as the public tends to rally around leaders during war and some may be hiding their true opinions, especially with enhanced censorship and the new Russian 2022 war censorship laws prohibiting the dissemination of "fake information" about the military.
+In late February 2022, a survey conducted by the independent research group Russian Field found that 59% of respondents supported the "special military operation" in Ukraine.
+In late February and mid-March 2022 two polls surveyed Russians' sentiments about the "special military operation" in Ukraine.
+The results were obtained by Radio Liberty.
+71% of Russians polled said that they supported the "special military operation" in Ukraine.
+A poll published on 30 March in Russia saw Putin's approval rating jump, from 71% in February, to 83%.
+However, experts warned that the figures may not accurately reflect the public mood, as the public tends to rally around leaders during war and some may be hiding their true opinions, especially with the Russian 2022 war censorship laws prohibiting dissemination of "fake information" about the military.
 Many respondents do not want to answer pollsters' questions for fear of negative consequences.
-When a group of researchers commissioned a survey on Russians' attitudes to the war in Ukraine, 29,400 of the 31,000 people they called refused to answer when they heard the question.
-The Levada Center's director, Denis Volkov, stated that early feelings of "shock and confusion" was being replaced with the belief that Russia was being besieged and that Russians must rally around their leader.
+When researchers commissioned a survey on Russians' attitudes to the war, 29,400 out of 31,000 refused to answer.
+The Levada Center's director stated that early feelings of "shock and confusion" were being replaced with the belief that Russia was being besieged and that Russians must rally around their leader.
+The Kremlin's analysis concluded that public support for the war was broad but not deep, and that most Russians would accept anything Putin labeled a victory.
+In September 2023, the head of the VTsIOM state pollster Valery Fyodorov said in an interview that only 10–15% of Russians actively supported the war, and that "most Russians are not demanding the conquest of Kyiv or Odesa".